jinlab-washu/HapMap-BenchmarkSet-Manuscript/README.md

-# HapMap-TruthSet-Manuscript
+# HapMap-BenchmarkSet-Manuscript

-This repository holds scripts for all analysis done for [this paper](), including truth set validation, model fitting, and figure generation.
+This repository holds scripts for all analysis done for [this paper](), including benchmark set validation, model fitting, and figure generation.
 More information about can be found in Methods section of our paper.

 ## File Structure
 ```markdown